mondaywe/moovesdk/python/src/plugins/erc20/README.md

-## Nectere SDK ERC20 Plugin
+## MooveSDK ERC20 Plugin

-This plugin provides ERC20 token functionality for the Nectere SDK, enabling AI agents to interact with ERC20 tokens on EVM-compatible chains.
+This plugin provides ERC20 token functionality for the MooveSDK, enabling AI agents to interact with ERC20 tokens on EVM-compatible chains.